Stroboscopic effect: Beneficial effects

+In some special applications, stroboscopic pulsations have benefits.
+For instance, a stroboscope is tool that produces short repetitive flashes of light that can be used for measurement of movement frequencies or for analysis or timing of moving objects.
+An automotive timing light is a specialized stroboscope used to manually set the ignition timing of an internal combustion engine.

+Stroboscopic visual training (SVT) is a recent tool aimed at improving visual and perceptual performance of sporters by executing activities under conditions of modulated lighting or intermittent vision.

 Unwanted effects in common lighting

 Stroboscopic effect is one of the particular temporal light artefacts.
 In common lighting applications, the stroboscopic effect is an unwanted effect which may become visible if a person is looking at a moving or rotating object which is illuminated by a time-modulated light source.
 The temporal light modulation may come from fluctuations of the light source itself or may be due to the application of certain dimming or light level regulation technologies.
 Another cause of light modulations may be lamps with unfiltered pulse-width modulation type external dimmers.
-Whether this is so may be tested with a rotating fidget spinner.
+Whether this is so may be tested with any quickly-rotating object.

 Effects

 Various scientific committees have assessed the potential health, performance and safety-related aspects resulting from temporal light modulations (TLMs) including stroboscopic effect.
 Adverse effects in common lighting application areas include annoyance, reduced task performance, visual fatigue and headache.
 The visibility aspects of stroboscopic effect are given in a technical note of CIE, see CIE TN 006:2016 and in the thesis of Perz.

 Stroboscopic effects may also lead to unsafe situations in workplaces with fast moving or rotating machinery.
 If the frequency of fast rotating machinery or moving parts coincides with the frequency, or multiples of the frequency, of the light modulation, the machinery can appear to be stationary, or to move with another speed, potentially leading to hazardous situations.
 Stroboscopic effects that become visible in rotating objects are also referred to as the wagon-wheel effect.

 In general, undesired effects in the visual perception of a human observer induced by light intensity fluctuations are called Temporal Light Artefacts (TLAs).
 Further background and explanations on the different TLA phenomena including stroboscopic effect is given in a recorded webinar “Is it all just flicker?”.

-In some special applications, TLMs may also induce desired effects.
-For instance, a stroboscope is tool that produces short repetitive flashes of light that can be used for measurement of movement frequencies or for analysis or timing of moving objects.
-Also stroboscopic visual training (SVT) is a recent tool aimed at improving visual and perceptual performance of sporters by executing activities under conditions of modulated lighting or intermittent vision.
+Possible stroboscopic induced medical issues in some people include migraines & headaches, autistic repetitive behaviors, eye strain & fatigue, reduced visual task performance, anxiety and (rarer) epileptic seizures.